 Contradicting the District’s understanding of the lake’s environmental health, the group points to several studies, one of which the County participated in which links Black Lake’s continuing pollution problems to ongoing damage from prior spraying, faulty septic systems, stormwater runoff, and agricultural practices that cause excess phosphorus levels in the lake.

-Commissioner Tye Menser’s response to the group’s first letter provoked a second, more pointed response, questioning the District’s jurisdiction over Black Lake and the hidden costs to taxpayers if the bond goes into default.
+Commissioner Tye Menser’s response to the group’s first letter provoked a second, more pointed response (all three letters appear in full at www.olywip.org), questioning the District’s jurisdiction over Black Lake and the hidden costs to taxpayers if the bond goes into default.